EnterpriseBranding/action-dynamic-readme/README.md

 ```

 #### From Repository  Syntax
-You can include any type of file from any repository. if you want to include from a **Private** Repository then you have to provide **Github Personal Access Token** Instead **Github Token** in action's workflow file
+You can include any type of file from any repository.
+If you want to include a file from a **Private Repository**, you have to provide **Github Personal Access** Token INSTEAD OF **Github Token** in the action's workflow file.
 > :information_source: If branch is not specified then default branch will be cloned

 ##### Without Branch